Netflix Shrinking Reliance On Recycled Content - Increasing Original Programming

 Netflix said it will spend from $7 billion to $8 billion on original content in 2018, up from the $6 billion it will spend in 2017.

 I have no doubt in my mind Netflix, within its financial capabilities, will continue to increase its original content as a percentage of its overall streaming portfolio.
-To not do so would expose it to significant risk of other content deals go the way of Disney.
+To not do so would expose it to significant risk of other content deals going the way of Disney.

 For that reason, Netflix is going to transition into more of a branded network, rather than primarily a recycler of others' content.